April 3, 2025

 By Simon J. Lau

-After that, I packed my bags and hopped on a six-hour bus ride to Battambang.
+After, I quickly packed my bags and hopped on a six-hour bus ride to Battambang.
 There’s a daily bus that runs between Phnom Penh and Battambang, but since it’s the off-season, there were only four passengers on board today (including me).
 Even though we had assigned seats, the driver told us, “You can sit anywhere.”
 I stuck with my assigned seat anyway, but it was nice having the space next to me free for my bags.
-I didn’t expect it, but the seats almost fully reclined, which made the ride surprisingly comfortable—and perfect for napping.
+I didn’t expect it, but the seats almost fully reclined, which made the ride surprisingly comfortable.
+Perfect for napping!

 Our rest stop was at a small roadside establishment with bathrooms, a mini-market, and a few restaurants.
-The toilets were oddly arranged—I stood there for a minute trying to figure out how to flush.
-Eventually, I realized I had to scoop water from the red tub in the corner and pour it into the toilet to flush it manually.
-Still, better than a squat toilet.
+The toilets were oddly arranged.
+I stood there for a minute trying to figure out how to flush it.
+Eventually, I realized I had to scoop water from a red tub in the corner and pour it into the toilet to flush it manually.
+At least it’s better than a squat toilet.

-This was definitely one of those roadside establishments geared toward tourists—no prices listed anywhere!
-But I wasn’t falling for it.
-I’d had a big breakfast and figured I’d hold out for a good, proper sit-down meal.
+As for lunch options, this was definitely one of those roadside establishments geared toward tourists.
+No prices listed anywhere!
+I, however, wasn’t falling for it.
+I had a big breakfast in the morning and figured I’d hold out for a good, proper sit-down meal in Battambang.

-We eventually arrived in Battambang, traditionally considered Cambodia’s second-largest city — though it feels much more like a laid-back provincial town.
+We eventually arrived in Battambang, traditionally considered Cambodia’s second-largest city, though it feels much more like a laid-back provincial town.
 It’s known for its French colonial architecture, a small but active arts scene, and the rice fields that stretch out just beyond the city center.
-There’s also a lively night market that gives the place a local energy after dark.
+There’s also a lively night market that gives the place a local energy.

 By the time I arrived, I was famished.
 I quickly checked into my hotel and found a proper Khmer restaurant nearby.
 It’s considered high-end by local standards, but the vibe was still casual.
-What cracked me up was when I asked for rice—they brought out an entire pot of freshly steamed rice.
-I probably ate more than I should have, but hey—better too much than too little.
+What made me laugh was when I asked for rice, they brought out an entire pot of freshly steamed rice.
+I probably ate more rice than I should have, but hey, better too much than too little.
 The dish I ordered was banana flour with chicken.
-The chicken was a little dry, but overall the meal was solid.
-An entree and two draft beers came out to just $6.75 USD.
-Total bargain.
+The chicken was a little dry, but overall the meal was fine.
+What stood out: the price.
+An entree and two draft beers came out to just $6.75 USD, a total bargain.

 Comments are closed.